Mortgages from Núa

 Your mortgage is also subject to a 90% Loan-to-Value (LTV) limit.
 This means you must provide a minimum of 10% of the property value as a deposit.

-To learn more about mortgage lending and get an estimate of how much you could potentially borrow, use our mortgage calculator.
+To learn more about mortgage lending and estimate how much you could potentially borrow, use our mortgage calculator.

 Can I trust Núa?